 In some cases, airlines also restrict lower fare classes for one-way tickets.
 This limits your access to cheaper economy fares and may leave only flexible or business class options available for single-leg journeys.
 That’s why travelers might be surprised to see a one-way fare priced 70–90% of the round-trip rate.

-Using platforms like bookflighttickets.online allows you to compare one-way vs. round-trip prices in real time, see available fare classes, and choose the most cost-effective option based on your route and travel dates.
+Using platforms like bookflighttickets.online lets you compare one-way vs. round-trip prices in real time, view available fare classes, and choose the most cost-effective option based on your route and travel dates.

 Can You Book a One-Way Flight for International Travel?